andrew/ultimate-awesome/README.md

 - [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright.
 - [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [awesome-model-based-RL](https://github.com/opendilab/awesome-model-based-RL) - A curated list of awesome model based RL resources (continually updated).
+- [awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries .
 - [awesome-security-newsletters](https://github.com/TalEliyahu/awesome-security-newsletters) - Periodic cyber security newsletters that capture the latest news, summaries of conference talks, research, best practices, tools, events, vulnerabilities, and analysis of trending threats and attacks .
 - [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
 - [awesome-react-headless-components](https://github.com/jxom/awesome-react-headless-components) - Awesome list of React headless components!.